 « back to counselors

-Eugene Harris II, LCPC, MA, MPA, BCC, NCC
+Eugene Harris II, LCPC, LPC, MA, MPA, BCC, NCC

 Eugene believes that much will be required from everyone to whom much has been given.
 Utilizing his gift of helping and assisting others has been Eugene’s passion for a long time.
 He has an array of different experiences and believes effective counseling is balanced with both clinical and Christian principles.